ronanpatrick/multi-linear-regression-homeprices/README.md

 # Home Prices: Multiple Linear Regression

-## Project Overview
+## Overview
-This project demonstrates the end-to-end process of building a Multiple Linear Regression (MLR) model using Python and Scikit-Learn.
+This activity demonstrates the end-to-end process of building a Multiple Linear Regression (MLR) model using Python and Scikit-Learn.
 It takes a raw dataset of housing features (area, bedrooms, and age) and predicts the final unit price.
 A significant portion of this exercise focuses on essential data cleaning and preprocessing before model training.

 ## Dataset
 * **Source File:** `homeprices-MLR(homeprices).csv`